dhaval-28/stock-analysis/README.md

 •	4.Easier to maintain and increase scalability

 ### The Advantages of Refactoring Stock Analysis
 The run time for macro went down significantly.
 The original code took around 0.93 seconds and 0.98 seconds for 2017 and 2018 respectively.
-While after refactoring, it went down to 0.17 and 0.18 seconds for 2017 and 2018 respectively.
+While after refactoring, it went down to  0.1875 seconds for both 2017 and 2018.

 Below are the screenshots which show the run time for 2017 & 2018 analysis.